-Under ITTOIA05/S410 the income is treated as arising to
+Under ITTOIA05/S410 the income is treated as arising to, depending on circumstances

 - personal representatives.

-The income arises on the earliest date on which the company is required to issue the share capital in question.
+The income arises on the earliest date the company is required to issue the share capital in question.

-Under ITTOIA05/S411 the amount charged is the cash equivalent of the stock dividends issued grossed up at the dividend ordinary rate (SAIM1070) for the tax year.
+Under ITTOIA05/S411 the amount charged is the cash equivalent of the stock dividends.
+Stock dividend income treated as arising in tax years up to 2015-16 was grossed up at the dividend ordinary rate (SAIM1070) for the tax year.

 The person liable

 Under ITTOIA05/S413 the person liable is the individual or the trustees to whom the income arises under section 410.
-Individuals who are beneficially entitled to stock dividend income could include outright owners, a beneficiary of a bare trust or one with an interest in possession, or the beneficial owner under a nominee arrangement.
+Individuals who are beneficially entitled to stock dividend income could include outright owners, beneficiaries under a nominee arrangement or bare trust, or beneficiaries with interest in possession.